Documentation

 App Development

-ServicesDeveloping services on VTEX IO
+ServicesDeveloping services on VTEX IO2.
+Handling and receiving events

 2. Handling and receiving events